 P.S.
 Over the next few weeks we'll be focusing on France and Italy (we're just an hour from the Italian border).
 We'll be sharing delicious French and Italian recipes, some special culinary adventures and our experience of living in the French Alps.
 For a little "taste", check out the view from our little home-away-from-home!

-Cafe Tips for making this Easy French Almond Cake with Fresh Cherry Buttercream
+Cafe Tips for making this Easy French Almond Cake with Sweet Cherry Buttercream

 - See the post above, for tips on where to buy almond flour.
 Almond flour will keep for up to one year, unopened.
 Once it’s open, it’s best stored in a cool, dry, dark place in a well-sealed container.
 If you don’t use almond flour frequently you can refrigerate or freeze it for longer storage.